-Applicants must meet all Housing Choice Voucher eligibility requirements.
+Applicants must meet all Housing Choice Voucher eligibility requirements and will be granted portability rights.
 Admission will be on a first come, first served basis and is subject to voucher availability.

 2. Homeless Preference: LACDA will commit 100% of expected annual voucher attrition to assist Los Angeles County-based homeless persons and families.